 Planning a London to Manchester Drive

 When it comes to planning a London to Manchester road trips, there are a few things that need to be considered.
-While the route between these two cities is all on one motorway (the M40) and it is well-paved and highly trafficked road, there are still a few considerations that are necessary to ponder.
+While the route between these two cities is all on one motorway (the M40) and it is a well-paved and highly trafficked road, there are still a few considerations that are necessary to ponder.

 First off, if you need to rent a car before your Manchester to London drive, then we recommend booking through RentalCars.com.
 This handy platform aggregates all of the best deals for car hire across all major companies, ensuring that you never pay too much on a rental car.